qgrid/qgrid.github.io/source/feature/sorting.md

 ## Modes and Features

-The q-grid provides interaction options for the user to sort by:
+The q-grid provides interaction options for the user to sort in:

 * [Ascending order](#Ascending order)
 * [Descending order](#Descending order)